 Is legal aid available for representation in court?

 A Legal Aid (Civil Order) Certificate may be granted you, if you apply for it, depending on your financial circumstances and the seriousness of your anti-social behaviour.
-More information on Legal Aid Certificates is available here.
+Find out more about Legal Aid Certificates.

 If you are affected by anti-social behaviour you should contact your local Garda station.
 You should supply as much information as possible about the behaviour.
 You can find the contact details of your local Garda station here.